-- 1) Any request for application of any siding to any building in the Pensacola historic districts shall be brought before the ARB prior to proceeding with the work. - 2) Smooth finish fiber cement siding with lap exposure typically found on historic buildings in historic and preservation districts may be approved for: - new infill construction - new construction designed to match historical designs - new structures behind existing contributing structures new additions to existing contributing structures - elevations where fire-rated materials are required to meet code requirements.
+- 1) Any request for application of any siding to any building in the Pensacola historic districts shall be brought before the ARB prior to proceeding with the work. - 2) Smooth finish fiber cement siding with lap exposure typically found on historic buildings in historic and preservation districts may be considered for: - new infill construction - new construction designed to match historical designs - new structures behind existing contributing structures new additions to existing contributing structures - elevations where fire-rated materials are required to meet code requirements.

-Smooth finish fiber cement siding matching existing historic siding in design, lap exposure, profile, and dimensions may be approved for:
+Smooth finish fiber cement siding matching existing historic siding in design, lap exposure, profile, and dimensions may be considered for:

-- installation on all facades of a contributing or non-contributing structure where no historic wood siding remains - historic corner property side and rear elevations not highly visible from the public street - on an elevation-by-elevation basis if the existing historic wood siding cannot be retained and repaired, as confirmed by UWF Historic Trust staff pending review of photographs and/or site visit as applicable - historic mid-block property side elevations not highly visible from the public street and all rear elevations on an elevation-by-elevation basis if the existing historic wood siding cannot be retained and repaired, as confirmed by UWF Historic Trust staff pending review of photographs and/or site visit as applicable.
+- historic corner property side and rear elevations not highly visible from the public street - on an elevation-by-elevation basis if the existing historic wood siding cannot be retained and repaired, as confirmed by UWF Historic Trust staff pending review of photographs and/or site visit as applicable - historic mid-block property side elevations not highly visible from the public street and all rear elevations on an elevation-by-elevation basis if the existing historic wood siding cannot be retained and repaired, as confirmed by UWF Historic Trust staff pending review of photographs and/or site visit as applicable.